stevebak4/Data-mining/README.md

-#Data-mining

-Hw1
+# Data-mining

-Data Mining and Recommendation Systems: Exploring Netflix and IMDb Movie Trends.
+## Hw1: Data Mining and Recommendation Systems: Exploring Netflix and IMDb Movie Trends.

     This project explores Netflix and IMDb data to analyze content trends and build a movie recommendation system.
     Visualizations show patterns in movie vs. TV show releases, country of origin, and genre popularity.